bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 ![Stream all result](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_single_result.png)

 However in some cases not all clients need to get the same stream: that is what the **single client** option is designed for.
-E.g. when camera images have been stored, EACH client wants to see the ***entire stream from the beginning***.
+E.g. when camera images have been stored, EACH client wants to see afterwards the ***entire stream from the beginning***.
 Now for each http request, some nodes should be triggered to start capturing data (and send that data to the encoder node).
 It is important that *all messages should contain the response object* in the `msg.res` field, so the encoder node knows which data needs to be send to which client!

 ![Stream single](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_single.png)